 WHAT TO DO IF YOUR VISA IS REFUSED?

 If your visa is refused, it is important to get visa advice ASAP.
-We highly recommend you call our office and book in with one of our Migration Agents in Perth ASAP!The Time Limit CANNOT be extended
+We highly recommend you call our office and book in with one of our Migration Agents in Perth ASAP!

-The Department of Immigration and Border protection can cancel your visa should you fail the “Character Test”.
-You will not pass the character test if you meet any of the following:What happens if my visa is cancelled?
+The Department of Immigration and Border Protection can cancel your visa should you fail the Character Test.
+You will not pass the character test if you meet any of the following:

-- have a substantial criminal record
+- Have a substantial criminal record

-- have a connection or association with an individual or group that is suspected of being involved in criminal conduct
+- Have a connection or association with an individual or group that is suspected of being involved in criminal conduct

 - You’re not of good character with respect to your past and present criminal history